ecufip/flask_docker_nought_crosses/README.md

 This creates a docker container for the application and the db and creates the database based on the schema.
 It should only create the db once i.e. it won't create a new one every time you run this.

-Code isn't particularly resilient and no tests are included, however, there is a really slick looking frontend which makes up for it.
+The code isn't particularly resilient and no tests are included, however, there is a really slick looking frontend which makes up for it.